mrTooT/fedex-assignment/README.md

 ## Improvements

 Things that I wanted to implement but did not have time for
-- Frontend mocking
+- Unit tests
-- Get more data from json file
+- Improvement of confirmation page
 - Semantics of flight-details page
 - Enrichment of data of flight-details page
 - Share Models between client and server